 An interesting fact about radishes is their leaves are also edible when young.
 They can be enjoyed fresh in a salad or lightly sautéed.
 Or you can take it one step further and allow some of your radishes go to seed.

 Radishes grow into small bushes and develop seed pods.
 Harvest the pods when they are green.
 They can be enjoyed in salads, they have a nice crunch factor and have a delicate radish flavour.
-You can leave the seed pods remain on the plants and allow to dry to use as seeds for next years season.
+Another option is pickling the seed pods.
+They have this beautiful spicy flavour that mellows once pickled.
+Alternately you can leave the seed pods remain on the plants and allow to dry to use as seeds for next years season.

 Is Horseradish Different from Regular Radishes?

 Horseradish is another type of radish but grows very differently then traditional radishes.
 It is a perennial plant that is grown from root cuttings or crowns.
 Because of the aggressive growth nature of Horseradish you want to pick a dedicated spot in your yard or garden for the patch.
 They do well in any weather conditions so you have many options for placing them in your yard.

 To plant horseradish dig the bed well.
 Dig a hole deep and wide enough to fit the entire root section.
 Place plants a foot and a half apart to assure they have enough room to spread out.
 It is advised the you should place the crowns and roots at a 45 degree angle in the ground.
 It is a good idea to add a bit of compost to the growing area when you first work the soil.